 In the early 1920’s, a group of Apostolics began holding house meetings in Kennett, under the leadership of Rev. W. S. Fitzpatrick.
 In 1927, the Apostolics cleaned out a cow shed at Bragdon Levee, down from Fray’s Mill, and began holding services there.

 In 1930, the First Assembly of God moved to their current location on Kennett Street and sold their old building to the Apostolics for $100.
 The congregation moved into the new building and quickly set about organizing themselves.
-In that same year, they organized as the “Apostolic Assembly of Jesus Christ Church,” and incorporated themselves under that name.
-W. S. Fitzpatrick was elected pastor.
+In that same year, they organized as the “Apostolic Assembly of Jesus Christ Church.”
+W. S. Fitzpatrick was pastor.
 V. H. Davidson, C. W. Davis, and Ed Holifield became the first deacons.
 Virgil Sanders was the first member.

 Revival broke out at the new location, which was called Cocklebur Hollow.
 The church grew steadily until tragedy struck in 1934.
 Pastor Fitzpatrick passed away, leaving the young congregation without a leader.
 At this time, G. B. Johnson became the interim pastor until the congregation could elect a new pastor.
 It was during this time that the current financial plan was created.
 Until this time, the pastor simply collected whatever tithes were given, and the church was run on the offerings.
 Pastor Johnson put in place a system where all money was deposited into an account, and the pastor was paid out of this account.
 Later that year, the church elected a young J. A. Nochta to be their pastor.
 Pastor Nochta was noted as being a fiery preacher and a very likeable person.